aldofahrezy/aldofahrezy/README.md

 # 💫 About Me:
 Hello, I'm Aldo, a second-year university student from the University of Indonesia. <br>I have a keen interest in machine learning and web development.<br><br>My current gigs/projects:<br>1.
 A try-out & practice website for a tutoring business <br>2.
 A project report website for an Indonesian final year student's Community Service Program<br>3.
-An E-commerce website for a the Platform-based programming that I am taking
+An E-commerce website for a the Platform-based programming that I am taking<br>4.
+The mobile version of siad E-commerce website for a the Platform-based programming that I am taking<br>5.
+A company profile and catalogue website for a local company in Batam

 ## 🌐 Socials: